danielchristianschroeter/BioIDWebService-LiveDetection-Sample-in-Go/README.md

 # BioIDWebService-LiveDetection-Sample-in-Go

-This repository contains a very simple example command line implementation of the **[LiveDetection REST API of the BioID WebService](https://developer.bioid.com/bwsreference/web-api/livedetection-web-api)** in Go.
+This repository contains a very simple example command line implementation of the **[LiveDetection REST API of the BioID WebService](https://developer.bioid.com/classicbws/bwsreference/webapi/livedetection)** in Go.

-Two recorded images are required to peform a face liveness detection.
+Two recorded images are required to perform a face liveness detection.

 ## Requirements